 Reporting Requirements for All Employers

-The IRS requires all employers to report the cost of health care coverage to employees on Form W-2, the annual wage report distributed to employees and the Social Security Administration each year.
+The IRS requires all employers to report the cost of health care coverage to employees in Code DD on the employee form W-2, the annual wage report distributed to employees and filed with the Social Security Administration each year.

 When reporting, include the value of any medical, dental, and vision coverage you may pay for.
 Include both the employer and employee portions of the cost; in other words, the total cost of the plan, no matter who pays for it.

 The IRS has a helpful chart that shows all the types of health coverages that must be included in the total on Form W-2.

-Read more details about this reporting requirement from the IRS on this questions and answers page.
-According to the IRS, costs paid by employers for health insurance are not taxable to the employees, for either income taxes or FICA taxes (Social Security and Medicare).
+Costs paid by employers for health insurance are not taxable to the employees, for either federal income taxes or FICA taxes (Social Security and Medicare).
 These benefits are also not considered as wages for unemployment tax purposes.
 (There are special requirements for S corporation employees.)

 Reporting Requirements for Large Employers

 If your business has 50 or more full-time equivalent employees, you are considered an "Applicable Large Employer" (ALE) for the purpose of reporting and for the purposes of Employer Shared Responsibility.

 If your business is an ALE, you must do one of the following.

 - Offer "affordable" health care coverage to full-time employees.
 That coverage must provide "minimum value."

 - Make an employer shared responsibility payment (ESR) to the IRS.
 This payment must be made if at least one full-time employee receives a premium tax credit for buying individual coverage on a health care exchange.

 Here are the details on what you must report to employees and when.

 - A statement to employees about health insurance coverage offered to employees.
 This statement, on IRS Form 1095-C, must be (a) given to each employee on and (b) reported to the IRS.